sohankancherla/fullstack-documentation-hub/README.md

 # WIP

-The vision of this website is to help developers with their fullstack applications, from beginners to experts.
+The purpose of Fullstack Documentation Hub is to help developers with their fullstack applications, from beginners to experts.
 The website will offer easy-to-understand guides and useful tools to make learning and working on projects smoother.
-The goal is to grow into a big, open-source community continuing to improve the website and grow into a fullstack developer's best friend.
+The vision is to grow into a big, open-source community to further improve the site and become a fullstack developer's best friend.